-3.3.1.8 Signal Coherence.
+3.3.1.8 Signal Coherence

 All transmitted signals for a particular SV shall be coherently derived from the same on-board frequency standard.

 On the L1 carrier, the chip transitions of the modulating signals, C/A and L1P(Y), and on the L2 carrier the chip transitions of L2P(Y) and L2C, shall be such that the average time difference between the chips on the same carrier do not exceed 10 nanoseconds.

 The variable time difference shall not exceed 1 nanosecond (95% probability), when including consideration of the temperature and antenna effect changes during a vehicle orbital revolution.
-Corrections for the bias components of the time difference are provided to the US in the CNAV message using parameters designated as ISCs (reference paragraph 30.3.3.1.1).
+Corrections for the bias components of the time difference are provided to the US in the CNAV message using parameters designated as ISCs (reference paragraph 30.3.3.3.1.1).

-3.3.1.9 Signal Polarization.
+3.3.1.9 Signal Polarization

 The transmitted signal shall be right-hand circularly polarized (RHCP).

-For the angular range of $\pm 13.8$ degrees from nadir, L1 ellipticity shall be no worse than 1.2 dB for Block IIA and shall be no worse than 1.8 dB for Block IIR/IIR-M/IIF/III/IIIF SVs.
-L2 ellipticity shall be no worse than 3.2 dB for Block II/IIA SVs and shall be no worse than 2.2 dB for Block IIR/IIR-M/IIF and GPS III/IIIF SVs over the angular range of ±13.8 degrees from nadir.
+For the angular range of $\pm 13.8$ degrees from nadir, L1 ellipticity shall be no worse than 1.8 dB for Block IIR/IIR-M/IIF/III/IIF SVs.

+For the angular range of $\pm 13.8$ degrees from nadir, L2 ellipticity shall be no worse than 2.2 dB for Block IIR/IIR-M/IIF/III/IIIF SVs.

-3.3.2 PRN Code Characteristics.
+3.3.2 PRN Code Characteristics

 The characteristics of the P-, L2 CM-, L2 CL-, and the C/A-codes are defined below in terms of their structure and the basic method used for generating them.
-Figure 3-1 depicts a simplified block diagram of the scheme for generating the 10.23 Mbps Pi(t) and the 1.023 Mbps Gi(t) patterns (referred to as P- and C/A-codes respectively), and for modulo-2 summing these patterns with the LNAV bit train, D(t), which is clocked at 50 bps.
+Figure 3-1 depicts a simplified block diagram of the scheme for generating the 10.23 Mbps $P_i(t)$ and the 1.023 Mbps $G_i(t)$ patterns (referred to as P- and C/A-codes respectively), and for modulo-2 summing these patterns with the LNAV bit train, D(t), which is clocked at 50 bps.
 The resultant composite bit trains are then used to modulate the signal carriers.

-3.3.2.1 Code Structure.
+3.3.2.1 Code Structure

-For PRN codes 1 through 37, the $P_i(t)$ pattern (P-code) is generated by the modulo-2 summation of two PRN codes, X1(t) and X2(t - iT), where T is the period of one P-code chip and equals $(1.023E7)^{-1}$ seconds, while i is an integer from 1 through 37.
+For PRN codes 1 through 37, the $P_i(t)$ pattern (P-code) is generated by the modulo-2 summation of two PRN codes, X1(t) and X2(t - iT), where T is the period of one P-code chip and equals (1.023E7)-1 seconds, while i is an integer from 1 through 37.
 This allows the generation of 37 unique P(t) code phases (identified in Table 3-Ia) using the same basic code generator.